michelole/randtest/README.md

 Thus, with the more reasonable test statistic, the null hypothesis is rejected.
 One can therefore conclude that the response of at least one person would have been different if (s)he had received the other treatment.
-Note that the rejection of the null hypothesis is in line with the conclusion of the robust Bayesian estimation approach carried out by Kruschke.
+Note that the rejection of the null hypothesis with (2) is in line with the conclusion of the robust Bayesian estimation approach carried out by Kruschke.